-I (print name)have read, understand, and agree to the requirements and students, as denoted in the current Applied Psychology S the following specific sections of the Handbook to acknow the requirements. expectations of Applied Psychology Student Handbook.
-Please initial each
+I (print name)understand, and agree to the requirements and expestudents, as denoted in the current Applied Psycholoeach of the following specific sections of the Handbowill follow the requirements. gy Student Handbook.
+Please initial

 ACA Code of Ethics

 Background Checks

 Code of Conduct

 Confidentiality Policy

 Dress Code

 Duty to Protect/ Duty to Warn

 Essential Functions

 Internship: Introduction

 Internship Requirements and Responsibilities

 Remediation Policy

 Student Signature Date